joeltok/yamltabl/packages/npm-package/README.md

 # Yamltabl

-Yamltabl lets you define tables in YAML using a predictable schema — and render to Markdown or HTML.
+Yamltabl lets you define tables in YAML using a human-readable schema — and render to Markdown or HTML.

 Perfect for everything-as-code documentation and static sites — without the messiness of raw Markdown or HTML tables.